renderedtext/semaphore-docs-new/source/docs/running-tests-in-parallel.md

 <img src="/docs/assets/img/running-tests-in-parallel/starting-point.png" class="img-responsive">

 Here's what you need to do to run RSpec, Cucumber and JavaScript tests in parallel.
-First, add a new "Parallel thread" near the bottom of the screen:
+First, add a new "Parallel job" near the bottom of the screen:

 <img src="/docs/assets/img/running-tests-in-parallel/adding-parallel-thread.png" class="img-responsive">